miurahr/lua-nginx-osm/README.md

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.

+It also includes utility to handle metatile, URIs in Lua language.
+These utility is not depend on nginx, means pure lua implementation.

 Note that at least [ngx_lua 0.8.1](https://github.com/chaoslawful/lua-nginx-module/tags) is required.

 Synopsis